Top 5 Animal Based Protein Powders [Updated 2025]

 Product Features and Benefits

 Gold Standard is highly filtered for maximum purity, and a complete protein source.
 It’s gluten-free and has a delicious taste when mixed with water.
-It comes in these flavors: chocolate bliss, rich vanilla, caramel ice cream, and mint brownie, with 4.3g of glutamine and glutamic acid per serving.
-You’ll also benefit from the 11.4g of essential amino acids per serving.
+It comes in these flavors: chocolate bliss and rich vanilla with 5.5g of BCAAs.

 Price

 The different flavors have different prices.
-The rich vanilla, for example, costs $46.99 for a tab, enough for 24 servings, and $72.99 for 44 servings.
+The rich vanilla, for example, costs $72.99 for a tab for 44 servings.

 Pros